birddevelper/GradientDescent_LinearRegression/README.md

-# GradientDescent_LinearRegression
+# GradientDescent In LinearRegression

 Machine Learning - Linear Regression - GradientDescent algorithm

-This program can be used in Machine learning courses to teach Linear Regression to students.
+This program is useful in Machine learning courses to teach Linear Regression to students.

 You can add training data either by entering number in text box or by clicking on the graph board.
 The click on "start training" to make the regression model,